hzitoun/android-camera2-secret-picture-taker/README.md

         if (picturesTaken != null && !picturesTaken.isEmpty()) {
             picturesTaken.forEach((pictureUrl, pictureData) -> {
                //convert the byte array 'pictureData' to a bitmap (no need to read the file from the external storage) but in case you
-               //want to then use 'pictureUrl' which stores the picture taken's location on the device final Bitmap bitmap = BitmapFactory.decodeByteArray(pictureData, 0, pictureData.length);
+               //You can also use 'pictureUrl' which stores the picture's location on the device final Bitmap bitmap = BitmapFactory.decodeByteArray(pictureData, 0, pictureData.length);
             });
             showToast("Done capturing all photos!");